IbrahimGerbiqi/IbrahimGerbiqi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 💼 &nbsp; Software Developer at ASTech-Advanced Systems & Technologies.
+- 💼 &nbsp; Software Engineer at ASTech-Advanced Systems & Technologies.
 - 💭 &nbsp; Diving deeper into the realm of web development.